jafethmontero/bite-buddies/README.md

 # bite-buddies
-A full stack MERN app to share repecies with friends
+A full stack MERN app to share recipes with friends